FACK1/MASS/README.md

  # MAAS - ToDoS
-An App Allow users to making List of His Tasks Sequentially , and identify which has been achieved and which remain from the tasks , As well as its ability to modify or delete tasks .
+An Application  Allow users to making List of His Tasks Sequentially , and identify which has been achieved and which remain from the tasks , As well as its ability to modify or delete tasks .

 # User journey
 In Our App You can Check your task to make your Daily tasks more easy to accieved it , firstly you can add  your task sequentially , to see it in list in the same page , if you finish the task you can click in circle beside it to make it Done , if you change your task and you dont want it in your task  you can delete it from trash icon , or edit it from pencil icon.